Who Can File for Workers’ Compensation in Massachusetts?

 References:

 Injured workers.
 (2016).
 The Executive Office of Labor and Workforce Development.
-Retrieved from http://www.mass.gov/lwd/workers-compensation/injured-workers/
+Retrieved from https://www.mass.gov/lwd/workers-compensation/injured-workers/

 Your guide to the Massachusetts workers compensation system.
 (2016).
 The Commonwealth of Massachusetts Department of Industrial Accidents.
-Retrieved from http://www.dlc-ma.org/resources/Employment/EMP7_workerscompguide.pdf
+Retrieved from https://www.dlc-ma.org/resources/Employment/EMP7_workerscompguide.pdf